15 Top-Rated Small Towns in Virginia

 If you are up for a cabin getaway as you explore small towns in Virginia then Luray in Virginia's Shenandoah Valley should be on your list.
 In fact, it is considered the cabin capital of the state because of the hundreds of cabin rentals available in this natural area.

-Your cabin getaway lets you plan day trips to visit the Shenandoah National Park, George Washington National Forest, and Luray Caverns.
+Your cabin getaway lets you plan day trips to visit the Shenandoah National Park; George Washington National Forest; and Luray Caverns, one of the top attractions in Virginia.
 You can also plan to paddle your way along the Shenandoah River, or learn fly fishing with one of several guide services in Luray.

 Another set of day trips can be planned to tackle a new trail each day.
 There are more than 500 miles of trails running through the nearby national forests that range from a leisurely stroll to aggressive hiking.
 For biking, the Hawksbill Greenway is the best option in Luray.